 Score explanation: As a part of the Community Medicine curriculum, the unit "ENVIRONMENT AND HEALTH" was thoroughly explored.
 The chapter provided in-depth knowledge of heat stress, the effects of climate change, rising temperatures and heat stress on the environment and people, and preventive measures to counter the effects.

-Furthermore from the ongoing year 2023-2024, as per the curriculum in clinical medicine, the effects of extreme heat and pollution on the human body and the associated health risks like heat cramps, heat exhaustion, heat oedema, heat-related illness, heat syncope, heat stroke will further be dealt in depth in future.
+Furthermore from the year 2023-2024, as per the curriculum in clinical medicine, the effects of extreme heat and pollution on the human body and the associated health risks like heat cramps, heat exhaustion, heat oedema, heat-related illness, heat syncope, heat stroke will further be dealt in depth in future.
+Additional information on such aspects was also given during the clinical postings of various departments such as general medicine, community medicine etc.

 1.3.
 Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points)

-Score explanation: A few lectures on disaster management, famines and their impact on a person's physical and mental health were taken.
+Score explanation: : A few lectures on disaster management, famines and their impact on a person's physical and mental health were taken.
 Conditions such as protein-energy malnutrition were also given importance.

-$1.4.\ Does\ your\ \underline{medical\ school}\ curriculum\ address\ the\ impact\ of\ climate\ change\ on\ the\ changing\ patterns\ of\ infectious\ diseases?$
+1.4.
+Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?